GooTechnologies/goojs/README.md

 ------
 The jsdoc requires you install JSDoc 3, https://github.com/jsdoc3/jsdoc

-Set the environment variable JSDOC_HOME to point to the installation directory and run
+One way is to install jsdoc using the package.json file and npm install

-    $JSDOC_HOME/jsdoc -d jsdoc-out -r -p TestDynamic/WebContent/goo
+    ./node_modules/jsdoc/jsdoc -d jsdoc-out -r -p src/goo

 The resulting documentation will be generated in the jsdoc-out directory.